 The program followed the original model in the way of conducting, being well accepted by the students, and considered differentiated by its dynamic way of working the contents of physical activity, nutrition and social support.
 It can be used as a model for future interventions in the country.

 The experience with the program can be summarized from the reports of the coordinator, health professionals and the students on the New Moves - Brazil page.

 Looking for a fun way to help girls learn healthy eating and physical activity habits while improving self-esteem and body image?
 You are in the right place!
 New Moves is an evidence-based physical education program designed to promote positive self-image, healthy eating, and physical activity in adolescent girls.
 All of the materials available on this website were developed for the New Moves research study, which was implemented in Minnesota high schools during the 2007–2008 and 2008–2009 school years.

 The New Moves program was created and evaluated at the University of Minnesota for a research study sponsored by the National Institute of Diabetes and Digestive and Kidney Diseases, a division of the National Institute of Health, (Grant R01 DK063107, Principal Investigator Dianne Neumark-Sztainer).
 An article describing the New Moves program is available here.
 For more information about the research study, please click here.

 We are excited to announce that all of the materials needed to implement New Moves in your school are available on this website!
 If you are interested in learning more about how to get New Moves started in your school, click here.

-New Moves is now included in SAMHSA's National Registry of Evidence-baed Programs and Practices.
+New Moves is included in the Substance Abuse and Mental Health Services Administration's (SAMHSA) National Registry of Evidence-based Programs and Practices.
 View NREPP website here.

 Additionally, a featured partner segment and corresponding discussion with Dr. Dianne Neumark-Sztainer, the New Moves Investigator, on the Research to Reality link can be accessed here.